 Add to this 1000 nutrition gels, 80 litres of water and 3000 water bottles…and this is merely for a single team!

-Like previous years the Tour de France is covered by approximately 2000 journalists from roughly 600 media outlets that include about 68 radio networks, 87 TV channels, 99 photo agencies and 347 newspapers, press agencies and internet websites.
+Like previous years, the Tour de France is covered by approximately 2000 journalists from roughly 600 media outlets.
+Including about 68 radio networks, 87 TV channels, 99 photo agencies and 347 newspapers, press agencies and internet websites.